Upper School Course of Study

 5 periods (Required, Sophomores)

-This course is a continuation of the ninth grade program.
+This course is a continuation of the 9th grade program.
 Major topics to be treated in depth will include the Industrial Revolution, Nazism, and Communism, World Wars I and II, and the evolving relationships between Europe, Asia, and Africa.

 5 periods (Required, Juniors)